NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/cloud-protocol/SensorDataAndConfiguration.rst

 See the `P-GPS request JSON document <./pgps-request.json>`_ for an example request.
 The cloud publishes a link to the data to the ``<device Id>/pgps`` topic in the format described in detail in the `P-GPS response JSON schema file <./pgps-response.schema.json>`_.
 See the `P-GPS response JSON document <./pgps-response.json>`_ for an example response.
-The device then can use HTTP(s) to download the P-GPS data.
+The device can then use HTTP or HTTPS to download the P-GPS data.

 .. _batch-messages: